 IPD contracts are popular with teams that want to prioritize innovation and collaboration.
 They promote a sense of ownership and teamwork as all parties must work together to achieve the desired rewards.
 They also spread the risk and reward fairly across parties and foster greater accountability for the results of the project.

 However, the IPD contract isn’t a magic wand.
 Each party needs to remain committed to the IPD model or risk reverting to traditional project delivery methods.
 IPD is still relatively new in the industry, so some design firms and subcontractors may not want to participate.
 Some contractors find it difficult to secure financing for these projects as well.

 With a lump-sum contract, the contractor delivers the project at a preset price.
 The contractor will deliver a total price for the project rather than bidding on the deliverables.
-The agreement is relatively simple and works well for projects with a well-defined scope.
+The construction agreement is relatively simple and works well for projects with a well-defined scope.
 They’re popular with straightforward work that doesn’t require detailed estimates.
-These types of construction contracts also make administration and cash flow estimates easy.
+This type of construction contracts also makes administration and cash flow estimates easy.

 The lump-sum contract presents a digestible, easy-to-plan-for figure to the owner.
 These agreements streamline business analysis and the selection process as well.
 They give the contractor the flexibility to focus on quality, materials, and output.
 Unlike time and materials contracts, lump-sum contracts don’t dictate as much owner supervision and approval.

 Lump-sum contracts aren’t usually a good fit for more complicated projects.
 They don’t factor in changes in material costs, site conditions, or requests from the owner.
 For the lump-sum construction contract to pay off, you’ll need to be able to estimate the project’s schedule, materials, labor costs, overhead costs, and profit margins easily.